equitymarkets/100-days-of-code/r1-log.md

 Link to work: [https://github.com/equitymarkets/100-days-of-code/blob/master/3_Fibonacci.py]

 ### R1D4
 Today's Progress**: Today I used a lot of new methods, including pop(), insert(), str(), max(), min(), stdev(), variance(), and mean().
 I learned that I need to import the statistics module if I want to use certain methods.
 I created random numbers within a loop (my first Python for loop).
 I first used ctrl+y to undo a previous edit.
 Tomorrow I want to study more about definite vs. indefinite iterations.
+I do know that a for loop represents a definite iteration, while a while loop represents an indefinite iteration.

 Thoughts: I learned a lot today but I felt that it came quicker than before.
 I feel my journey is well underway now.
 I had some problems first importing the statistics module; it didn't seem as if I had that module at first but upon the second try, the auto-complete/intellisense kicked in and I knew at that moment that it was there.
-Everything worked from that point in.
+Everything worked from that point on.
 This is the second day that I ran into some roadblocks trying to do what I wanted to do.
 I realize that harder times are ahead but I also know that is the only way to really learn something.

 Link to work**: [https://github.com/equitymarkets/100-days-of-code/blob/master/4_DataScienceinPython.py]